stevenbowler/NetflixStudy/README.md

 NetflixStudy
 ==============================

-Study of Netflix Ratings for Dr. Lei HanSheng of University of Texas RGV Masters Science in Computer Science.

 The purpose of the study is to develop a model for predicting movie ratings.

 The training dataset has over 100million ratings of 17,770 movies from 480,179 customers.
 Ratings were from 1 to 5.